-Ikebukuro West Gate Park is all about gang culture and taking care of loved ones.
+Ikebukuro West Gate Park is all about gang ure and taking care of loved ones.
 Makoto Majima lives his life in Ikebukuro as a troubleshooter of disputes between deadly yakuza, and he does it effectively, far from how the police handle it.
-He ends up with a dead loved one who has to find out how to handle himself and keep from being overwhelmed by the gang fights and the bloody streets.
+He ends up with a no longer living loved one who has to find out how to handle himself and keep from being overwhelmed by the gang fights and the bloody streets.

 7. Darker Than Black

-Ten years after Heaven’s Gate appeared in South America and Hell’s Gate opened up in Japan, the world has been turned upside down.
+Ten years after Heaven’s Gate appeared in South America and the nether region’s Gate opened up in Japan, the world has been turned upside down.
 Contractors- former humans gifted with supernatural powers by mysterious stones called “Heavenly” and “Hellish”-have taken over for people on earth.
-Section 4 Chief Misaki Kirihara is one of them, but she soon discovers that there may be a larger conspiracy going on behind all this.
+Section 4 Chief Misaki Kirihara is one of them, but she soon discovers that there may be a larger theory going on behind all this.

 Erased has a unique and creative premise.
 The main character, Satoru Fujinuma, is a pizza deliveryman living in Chiba with the power of Revival.
-He can go back to minutes before life-threatening events happen, but he’s never really been able to control it until his mother gets murdered by someone on her way home from work one day, which sends him 11 years back into time where he saves not only his mommy dearest but also solves the mystery of who kidnapped all three friends including that girl he loved as well!
+He can go back to minutes before life-threatening events happen, but he’s never really been able to control it until someone takes his mother’s life on her way home from work one day, which sends him 11 years back into time where he saves not only his mommy dearest but also solves the mystery of who kidnapped all three friends including that girl he loved as well!

 Steins;Gate is a story about mad scientist Rintaro Okabe and his friends.
 They discover that they can send text messages to the past with potential power over what happens in the present time, so someone else creates a device that sends memories back through microwaves – but this attracts the attention of sinister organizations who want it for themselves!
 The “so cool” Rintaro goes back in time repeatedly to find a way to save all his friends.